bueler/math302/techHelp.md

 ---
 layout: course-page
-title: Technical Help
+title: Uploading Help
 ---

-# Technical Help
+# Uploading Help

 This page might help you turn in your written homework via Gradescope.